 A common mistake is attempting to compare wave counts at multiple timeframes rather than considering smaller timeframe wave counts within the context of larger timeframe counts.
 Several of our tutorial videos discuss the topic of wave count context.

-This typical Elliott Wave process is analogous to finding a location on an online map.
+This typical Elliott Wave analysis process is analogous to finding a route or location on an online map.
 You typically start zoomed out, then progressively zoom in to find your destination.
-I’m sure you can imagine how confusing it might be to try to navigate by comparing different snapshots of different map areas at different zoom levels.
+We’re sure you can imagine how confusing it might be to try to navigate by comparing different snapshots of different map areas at different zoom levels.
 It’s no different with Elliott Wave analysis – maintaining consistent higher timeframe context throughout all phases of your analysis (“zooming in”) is critical.